 Where to stay in Gjirokaster

-Mid-range: We stayed at Bed and Breakfast Kotoni, a quaint and nicely decorated guesthouse that’s managed by a young family (with mum in the kitchen).
+Mid-range: On our first trip we stayed at Bed and Breakfast Kotoni, a quaint and nicely decorated guesthouse that’s managed by a young family (with mum in the kitchen).
 The complimentary breakfast here was the best we had in Albania.
 The location halfway up the hill means spectacular views across the valley towards Gjirokastra Castle, plus easy access to great vantage points for sunrise/sunset.
 Check prices and availability on Booking.com.

 Boutique: The incredible Hotel Muse’e is located inside one of Gjirokaster’s historic 200-year-old homes.
 Proper coffered ceilings and original fireplaces are completely charming, and the breakfast is apparently very good.
 Check prices and availability on Booking.com.